40min/catmandu/cattackles/echo/README.md

 # Echo Cattackle

-A demonstration cattackle that echoes text and generates AI-powered jokes using Google Gemini.
+A demonstration cattackle that echoes text and generates AI-powered jokes using OpenAI GPT-4o-mini (with Gemini as fallback).
 This cattackle showcases **message accumulation** functionality and serves as a reference implementation for new cattackles.

 ## Features